Spyder01/Arachnea/README.md

 - **Reduce**: Reduce an array to a single value based on a provided accumulator and transformation function.
 - **Find**: Find the first element in the array that meets the given condition.
 - **Remove**: Remove the first element in the array that meets the given condition.
+- **ForEach**: Execute a provided function once for each array element.

 ## Installation